BWBama85/web-files-database-backup-script/README.md

 `0 12,18 * * * /bin/bash /home/backup-data/backup.sh > /dev/null 2>&1`

+## Rotating the logs

+Use logrotate to rotate the logs.
+The example below rotates the log once it reaches 100k and keeps 8 days worth of logs.

+`    /home/backup-data/log.log {
+        size 100k
+        rotate 8
+        compress
+        copytruncate
+        missingok
+    }`

 ## Notes

 - It assumes that you have a /root/.my.cnf file with credentials stored in it.